jadecci/cbpp/README.md

 ## Additional Information

-1. A flowchart explaining the general workflow in more details is in the `Additional Information` section of the README file in the `HCP_surface_CBPP` folder.

-2. Flowcharts explaining the cross-validation procedures for each regression algorithm used is in the README file in the `bin/cv_procedure` folder.
+1. Flowchart explaining the detailed workflow and cross-validation procedures are in the README file in the `bin/procedure_descriptions` folder.

 3. Scripts used to compare different whole-brain CBPP approach and compute statistical significance for parcel-wise CBPP results can be found in the `bin/evaluation_scripts` folder.
 See the README in the folder for their usage.